theme222/HLA-SeqPredict/README.md

 * `WebFrontend` The code for the frontend of the website.
 Written using the Vue.js framework.
 * `WebBackend` The code for the backend of the website.
 Written using the Flask framework.

 This project is part of the [Satit Kaset Senior Project Program](https://academic.kus.ku.ac.th/seniorproject/searchByGrade.php?command=SEARCH&txtKeyword=HLA-SeqPredict).
-It has been presented in the

 ## Frontend Website